Shared Definitions

 Making disciples is not a task for enthusiastic Christians.
 Every follower of Jesus is called to be a disciple who makes more disciples.

-In 2 Timothy 2:2, the Paul demonstrates making disciples four generations deep.
+In 2 Timothy 2:2, Paul describes making disciples four generations deep.

 You [generation 2] have heard me [generation 1] teach things that have been confirmed by many reliable witnesses.
 Now teach these truths to other trustworthy people [generation 3] who will be able to pass them on to others [generation 4].